 As the oldest fox working at Double Fox Websites I’ve seen a few things over the years that have dismayed me.
 I first started programming during a time where Moore’s Law (the idea that computer processors would double in performance approximately every two years) was more a prediction than an empirical fact and as such my early years in computing were heavily focused on efficiency and performance and only then on functionality.
 Many programmers born in the last 30 years have factored in Moore’s Law and just assumed things would get faster.
 This held basically true from around 1975 – 2012.

-But then Cloud Computing came along to change everything.
+But then Cloud Computing came along to change everything and this change was mostly for the better as this article explains.

 If you look at the clock rate of many modern cloud servers they will be in the range 2-2.5 Ghz.
 This is much lower than the clock rate of the previous decade of 3-4 Ghz.
 Now, although clock rate is not the only measure, particularly when you compare different chip architectures, it is still very useful when you compare it against the same chip families.
 So if you are using an Intel Xeon chip at 2.4 vs 3.4 Ghz there is a very good chance the latter will be a lot faster for raw performance.